 - When someone places an order on your dropshipping store, you then place an order with your supplier.
-This process is usually automated using a third-party app like Oberlo or these 15 Oberlo alternatives.
+This process is usually automated using a third-party app like DSers or these 14 DSers alternatives.

 - Your dropshipping supplier will handle the rest.
 They will package the product and send the order straight to your customer.

 - The customer receives the package straight from your dropshipping supplier, and you, the store owner, would not have touched the product in the process!